-On January 27, 2022, Southern entered into a first amendment to the Credit Agreement.
+On January 27, 2022, Southern entered into a first amendment to the senior secured term loan for an initial aggregate amount of up to \$8.5 million (the "Credit Facility") under a credit agreement (the "Credit Agreement"), which Credit Facility is secured by the oil and gas properties of Southern.
 The first amendment extended the \$3.0 million Tranche B availability to April 30, 2022.
 On April 8, 2022, Southern entered into a second amendment to the Credit Agreement.
 The second amendment increased Tranche B to \$4.5 million (\$4.0 million available to borrow) and extended the availability to June 30, 2022 to further support the Corporation's Gwinville program.
 On May 2, 2022, the Corporation entered into a third amendment to the Credit Agreement to increase flexibility in payment of interest of the Debentures.
 On September 1, 2022, the Corporation entered into a fourth amendment to the Credit Agreement to increase Tranche B of the Credit Facility to \$25.0 million, with a maximum draw of \$10.0 million in any rolling 60-day period, and an extension of the commitment period and maturity of the Credit Facility to September 30, 2023 and August 31, 2025 for Tranche A and Tranche B, respectively.